 How has your career developed since joining Mott MacDonald as a graduate?

-I joined Mott MacDonald as a graduate engineer in the railways division over four years ago and am now an assistant engineer working towards achieving chartership with the Institution of Civil Engineers.
+I joined Mott MacDonald as a graduate engineer in the railways division over six years ago and am now a chartered civil engineer.
 Since joining I have rotated around the business and worked in six different offices, including opportunities overseas, in the client office, on site and on secondment to the bridges team.

 What is the best thing about working at Mott MacDonald?